linter

 Tutorial

-Python Code Quality: Tools & Best Practices
+Python Code Quality: Best Practices and Tools

 For additional information on related topics, take a look at the following resources: